HHS/TANF-app/.github/ISSUE_TEMPLATE/design-issue-template.md

 AC:
 - [ ] The problem we are trying to solve is clearly stated, as are questions we still have
 - [ ] The design is consistent with the team’s past decisions, or a change is clearly documented
+- [ ] The design is reviewed alongside [our design principles](https://github.com/HHS/TANF-app/wiki/Design-principles) and any friction is documented and discussed with the team
 - [ ] The design is usable, meaning...
    - [ ] It uses [USWDS components and follows it’s UX guidance](https://designsystem.digital.gov/components/), or a deviation is clearly documented
    - [ ] Language is intentional and [plain](https://plainlanguage.gov/guidelines/); placeholders are clearly documented